saylordotorg/course_econ102/Unit05.md

+---
+layout: default
+title: "ECON102: Principles of Macroeconomics"
+course_description: "An exploration of the factors that impact the overall performance of economies.
+The course focuses on public policies helping and hindering the achievement of intended outcomes, such as reducing unemployment or increasing trade."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Government and Fiscal Policy** <span id="5"></span> *What effect does a government have on an economy?
 Through its ability to tax, a government takes away a proportion of its people’s income, but